Keyboard shortcuts

 12. Best Practices

 Test one behavior per function and name tests descriptively.
 Use fixtures for common setup.
 Prefer real handlers over mocks.
+Test error conditions explicitly.
+Avoid testing implementation details and focus on observable behavior.

-Keep tests fast.
-Parallelize independent tests.
+Keep tests fast and parallelize independent tests.

 13. Holepunch Backends and Artifact Triage

-Use the harness --network-backend option to select execution mode:
+Use the harness --network-backend option to select execution mode.

 # Deterministic local backend